What? Little old me?A brief history…

 I didn't discover acting until the 10th grade, when I decided I wanted to be around this girl I had liked for years.
 I first joined chorus, and found I was a pretty good baritone/bass.
 I was the only one in the chorus who could reach double-bass range.

 After joining chorus, I decided to join Show Choir and found I wasn't half bad at dancing, as long as someone choreographed me though.

 After that, I decided to try out for my first musical.
 I was the kid who hid in the back corner of the room and wanted to be alone.
 The kid people were quietly afraid of, and yet here I was trying out for a musical.

 I landed three tiny roles in the musical "Mame", but it was the best time I had ever had.
 The next year I tried out for, and landed the lead comedic role in "No No Nanette", and learned how intoxicating it was to control the audience's emotions and feelings.
 I felt their laughter and enjoyment roll over the stage and flow through me… and I liked it.

 I doubled up on Performing Arts classes my Senior year, much to my parents disappointment and continued to work on acting.
 I also discovered how easy it was to grow, as Plucky Duck from Tiny Toons once said, "An ego the size of Cleveland".

-However, my parents were adamant that I would follow my artistic skills and go to college for Graphic Design, as we were repeatedly told, “that was where the money was”.
+My parents however, were adamant that I would follow my artistic skills and go to college for Graphic Design, as we were repeatedly told, "that was where the money was".

 I love voiceover and would never turn away from the microphone.